 Not now.
 It’s akin to a revolution.

-Prime exhibits could be found just last Saturday at two locations, one at Whangamatā Area School entering the surfing centre’s southern boundary and the other 105kms south at Bedford Park in Matamata on the western side of the Kaimai Range.
+Prime exhibits could be found on a September Saturday at two locations, one at Whangamatā Area School entering the surfing centre’s southern boundary and the other 105kms south at Bedford Park in Matamata on the western side of the Kaimai Range.

 What was unfolding there has been going on around towns in the region since the start of August with hundreds of kids gathering each week alongside helpers, family and friends with one common denominator – to play rugby league.